Set down the baggage of life,

 Our spiritual practice could be described as returning to our higher self or ātmā and restoring into much of our daily life, where it belongs.
 When we achieve this important Goal, then enjoyment, appreciation, clarity, good will for the people and pursuits in our live, determination and diligence flow freely and naturally through our Being, and from our Being into our lives.

 I used the word-for-word translation provided by Buddha Vacana.
 It has info bubbles on (nearly) every Pali word.
+Note how most paragraphs are repeated five times, differing in only one word.
 Available at –

 https://www.buddha-vacana.org/sutta/samyutta/khandha/sn22-059.html